Editor’s note: This article was originally published by the World Economic Forum.

 The skills of a chief AI officer are sufficiently technical, nuanced and unique that we can’t, and shouldn’t solely devolve them to pre-existing team members.
 These factors informed our decision to select a calibre that holds the trifecta of a medical background, experience in philanthropy and technical knowledge in AI.

-PATH’s very own Dr Bilal Mateen is a bone fide world-leading academic expert and our new chief AI officer.
+PATH’s very own Dr Bilal Mateen is a bona fide world-leading academic expert and our new chief AI officer.
 He oversees over a quarter of a billion dollars in grants and contracts focused on digital health and AI and he's a trained physician with a deep understanding of health systems globally.

 He is also a visionary thought leader, having influenced the G20 health working group to explicitly call out the need for greater global solidarity on regulatory science around AI in healthcare.
 His vision of building global solidarity for AI regulation focuses on circulating research outputs informing critical safeguards as global goods.
 A global solidarity movement on regulation allows AI to be a force for good to accelerate global health equity, instead of fuelling the existing technological disparity and divide.